jmlake569/v1-CSPM-to-S3/README.md

 ## Lambda Function

 The Lambda function is written in Python 3.11 and handles:
-- Receiving SNS messages from Conformity
+- Receiving SNS messages from Vision One
 - Parsing and formatting JSON messages
 - Storing formatted data in S3 (with optional KMS encryption)